kalpeshk95/flutter_sample/README.md

 ## ✨ Features

 ### 📊 Portfolio Management
-- ✅ Real-time summary of Current Value, Investment & Profit/Loss (using simulated data)
+- ✅ Real-time summary of Current Value, Investment & Profit/Loss (using simulated data from NiftyMock.json)
 - 📱 Responsive design that works on mobile and tablet
 - 💾 All data is locally generated and simulated for demonstration
+- 🌓 Built-in light and dark theme support

 ### 🔍 Search & Filter
 - 🔍 Instant search across all holdings